oliviakatrhyn/inf_systems/README.md

 ## Scrum activities
 *Explanation and outline of Scrum activities used

+By concentrating on orchestration and management of agile software programs, Scrum contrasts with the technical emphasis of intense programming.
+The activities of SCRUM can be summarized as follows:
+- A group called sprints work on short cycles, estimated time in 3 weeks.
+- There is a product backlog list, which prioritizes other features or outputs or project requirements list.
+- Sprint Planning: Some features will be selected from the Product backlog before each sprint.
+The feature selected here is to create an existing customer profile and a corresponding RM profile may depend on age, gender, culture, language level, experience, and product knowledge.
+This feature was chosen because there were enough human resources and they believed it could be done in 3 weeks' work.
+- Daily Scrum: The team will meet daily for about 15 minutes to update the progress of the work as well as share the difficulties encountered during software development.
+The work will continue if no problems occur.
+- Sprint Review: The work will be reviewed to complete by the product owner and development group to change or modify the products during the Sprint.
+- The team then reviews the Sprint and reflects on what they have learned and what they can improve for the next cycle.

 ## Competitive advantages and possible effects if the project fails

 *E.g. Potential benefits to the call center (in terms of reducing cost and being able to carry out more effective calls).
 (Around 500 words)